An entrepreneur’s journey

 Yeah. we can, we can discuss that.
 We’re not very secretive.
 Yeah, we like to talk about what we’re doing.
-So, basically, it’s like, a mowing game.
-Where you’re, you’re essentially going lawn by lawn through kind of a small country town, and just mowing lawns.
+So, basically, it’s a mowing game.
+Where you’re essentially going lawn by lawn through kind of a small country town, and just mowing lawns.
 And that’s it.

 What was the inspiration for this game?

 This one came about a little differently.
 And it’s evolved since we first started making it.
 I remember someone describing once making games is kind of like, imagine you have a whole heap of jigsaw puzzle pieces, right?
 And you throw them up in the air.
 And for some reason you’re on like, some low gravity place, like on the moon or something like that.
 So the pieces fall really slowly.
 And if, before they hit the ground, you’ve got to kind of put together the best picture that you can.
 By the time these puzzle pieces hit the ground, that’s kind of the game that you’ve got.